next-page-tester/next-page-tester/.github/ISSUE_TEMPLATE/bug.md

 ## Reproduction

-Please provide a link to a minimal GitHub repo reproducing the issue _(we won't be able to provide support otherwise)_.
+Please provide a link to a minimal GitHub repo reproducing the issue or updating tests with relevant failing case.

+We won't be able to provide support otherwise [for this reasons](https://gist.github.com/Rich-Harris/88c5fc2ac6dc941b22e7996af05d70ff).

 ## Expected behavior